 1. Module Title Production Practice 1

-2. HE Level 5

-3. Credit Value 120

 4. SITS module code PPC2002

-5. Location of Delivery Guildhall School

-6a.
-Module Type Practical

 6b.
-Applicable to the year of study 2
+Applicable to the year of study

-7. Module Leader Pathway Leader depending on the Allocation
+7. Module Leader Programme Leader, Production Arts

-8. Department Production Arts

 - Continue to encourage and develop positive and safe working practises and where appropriate be involved in risk assessments and risk management on productions/ projects. - Enable the student to develop and implement their skills and understand production values through involvement in the process of production / project work. - Extend and develop professional communication skills, which are transferable through involvement with the management of productions/ projects. - Introduce the student to relevant paperwork and financial systems which may be appropriate to their role. - Extend their knowledge of equipment and techniques associated with their area of study. - Appreciation of the work and requirements of other departments - Develop team-working skills. - Enable students to consider the ethics and values of practice (sustainability).